ACM Distinguished Member Frequently Asked Questions (FAQs)

 The choice of endorsers is crucial.
 The committee tends to trust the judgment of endorsers who are recognized authorities in their field, such as ACM Fellows.
 The nomination package should also include endorsers who are intimately familiar with the work of the candidate and can provide firsthand testimony of its importance.
 Endorsers in the first category can focus on qualitative assessment of the candidate's merit; endorsers in the second category should focus on providing factual information on the candidate's professional activities and their impact that goes beyond what was said in the nomination.

-It is important to select endorsers from a variety from contact points in the candidate’s career.
+It is important to select endorsers from a variety of contact points in the candidate’s career.
 For a strong case, choose endorsers from both inside and outside the candidate’s own organization, but be sure that each endorser has personal knowledge of the candidate’s contributions.
 In addition, try to choose endorsers who can give evidence of a global reach of the impact of the work and contributions

 Do the endorsers need to be ACM Fellows?